Global Combat Air Programme: Aircraft design concepts

 On 5 February 2025, the UK revealed the Tornado 2 Tempest project (T2T), which saw components from the RAF's since retired Tornado aircraft fleet recycled into new complex components which could be used for the future fighter.
 The initiative was formed to examine whether strategic materials still present in surplus MoD assets such as high quality steel, aluminium and titanium could be atomised into powders, known as “feedstock”, for additive manufacturing to make new parts.
 The potential benefit being to increase the accessibility of critical and high-value metals by reusing what is already present in existing stockpiles that could now be remade in lighter, stronger, and long lasting forms than what could be previously possible with traditional forging methods.
 T2T demonstrated the cleaning and atomising of titanium from a Tornado's jet engine compressor blades from a low-pressure air compressor which was then used to 3D print new compressor blades and nose cone which Roll-Royce installed into an Orpheus test engine which then successfully ran at test-conditions (Orpheus being a Roll-Royce programme exploring new design, development, and manufacturing concepts for defence-related propulsion systems).
 T2T also demonstrated a Digital Product Passport system, capturing and recording material provenance and lifecycle data which potentially enables more informed decisions around material allocation and protect against the use of counterfeit materials.

 On 12 March 2025, It was reported that Leonardo expects that 350 aircraft will be ordered by 2035.
 For comparison, combining the Typhoon and F-2 fleets of Italy, the UK, and Japan yields a minimum requirement for 290 airframes from the three core partner nations.

 On 1 April 2025, during an interview an MoD representative detailed some expected capabilities of the aircraft including carrying "roughly double an F-35A's [weapon] payload", carrying sufficient sensor capability to independently form a kill-chain, and carrying the necessary computing power for controlling the system of systems (i.e. low-cost drones) whilst deep inside hostile territory where connections to traditional support assets like the E-7 Wedgetail may be restricted, all whilst remaining survivable.
 In regards to the aircraft's range, it may be able to cross the Atlantic on internal fuel unlike the Typhoon which requires refuelling three or four times.

+In July 2026, it was announced that the fighter will be fitted with a Universal Aerial Refuelling Receptacle Slipway Installation (UARRSI) to allow the aircraft to be refuelled by Boom-equipped tankers.

+On 31 July 2026, Leonardo's chief executive reported that there was ministerial pressure to accelerate the delivery of GCAP's fighter product ahead of original 2035 timeline by a couple of years.
+This idea was described as feasible by "probably modulating the requirements that this initial version would fulfil."